anyscale/madewithml.github.io/docs/courses/foundations/embeddings.md

 We can learn embeddings using any of these approaches above and some work better than others.
 You can inspect the learned embeddings but the best way to choose an approach is to empirically validate the performance on a supervised task.

 ### Word2Vec
 When we have large vocabularies to learn embeddings for, things can get complex very quickly.
 Recall that the backpropagation with softmax updates both the correct and incorrect class weights.
-This becomes a massive computation for every backwas pass we do so a workaround is to use [negative sampling](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/){:target="_blank"} which only updates the correct class and a few arbitrary incorrect classes (`NEGATIVE_SAMPLING`=20).
+This becomes a massive computation for every backwards pass we do so a workaround is to use [negative sampling](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/){:target="_blank"} which only updates the correct class and a few arbitrary incorrect classes (`NEGATIVE_SAMPLING`=20).
 We're able to do this because of the large amount of training data where we'll see the same word as the target class multiple times.

 ```python linenums="1"
 import gensim